 Just as Marx and Engels mistakenly attributed humanity’s meekness and subservience to the teachings of Christianity and to religion in general, Nietzsche made the same mistake when he attributed humanity’s mediocrity and lack of progress to this same maligned source, namely Christian morality.
-But these limitations are actually due to an innate feature of humanity – namely, inhibition – which restrains our behaviour and prevents us from doing things that we haven’t observed other people doing before.
+But these limitations are actually due to an innate feature of humanity – namely, inhibition – which restrains and limits our behaviour and prevents us from doing things that we haven’t observed other people doing before.

 If God is dead, what comes next?
 That’s the question Nietzsche asked himself.
 His answer was that it left us without a basis for morality.
 Our ideas of right and wrong and good and evil make sense in a world where there is a God.
 They don’t in a godless one.
 Take away God and you take away the possibility of clear guidelines about how we should live, which things to value.

 In rejecting God, Nietzsche failed to understand the true source of human morality, which does not arise from God or any religious texts, but from the observation of what is most commonly done and, just as important, what is not done by other people.